gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 .centre[### ProbtrackX Seed Regions]

-* If the seed region is in a non-diffusion space then transformation matrices (for linear registration) or warpfields (for nonlinear registration) need to be provided.
+* If the seed region is in a non-diffusion space then transformation matrices (for linear registration) or warp-fields (for non-linear registration) need to be provided.

 * Seeds can be specified as a single voxel, a single mask (one contiguous region) or multiple masks (tracts must pass through all supplied masks)